 Take a photo at the Welcome to Fabulous Las Vegas, Nevada sign

-Created in 1959, the Welcome to Fabulous Las Vegas sign is an iconic symbol of Sin City spawning souvenir T-shirts, key chains and even knockoffs of the sign itself (a replica can be found on Boulder Highway as well as at the entrance to downtown Las Vegas).
-People once risked their lives running through traffic to pose next to the famous sign, located on the Strip just south of Russell Road (near Mandalay Bay).
-Thankfully, a small parking lot was built next to the sign in 2008 transforming the sign into a tourist trap instead of a death trap.
+Created in 1959, the Welcome to Fabulous Las Vegas sign is an iconic symbol of Sin City.
+People once risked their lives running through traffic to pose next to the famous sign, located on the Strip near Mandalay Bay.
+Thankfully, a small parking lot was built next to it in 2008, transforming the sign into a tourist trap instead of a death trap.
 Oh, and it’s free.

 Jump off the Stratosphere

-"Hang out" at a topless optional pool club
+"Hang out" at a toptional pool club (see what we did there)

-This one is fairly self explanatory.
-Vegas pool clubs where the girls are hanging out include Moorea at Mandalay Bay, Bare at The Mirage, Venus Pool Club at Caesars Palace and Naked at Artisan.
+This one might be fairly self-explanatory but it is definitely smirk-worthy.
+Vegas pool clubs where you can find or be one of the bare-bosomed girls include Moorea at Mandalay Bay, Bare at The Mirage, Venus Pool Club at Caesars Palace, the Sapphire Pool and Naked at Artisan.